rogin/Snippets/Connect/HowDoI.md

 _jonb_
 Probably yes - The channel deps are stored in an XML blob in the config table and not with the channel itself.
 Nuke that row from the XML blob, save the blob back, and it’ll probably be sorted.

+_Richard_ stumbled across [this unrelated comment](https://github.com/nextgenhealthcare/connect/issues/4072#issuecomment-626972822) that may show how to replicate -- info sent to _Judith Epstein_.

 ## Convert HL7 v2 messages to FHIR Resources